bashrc2/AberMUSH/README.md

         "linkedItem": 430,
         "lockedWithItem": 0,
-        "open_description": "As you push open the trapdoor bright light streams in.", "close_description": "You close the trapdoor and it takes a few moments for your eyes to adjust to the darkness.", "exit": "$rid=433$"
+        "open_description": "As you push open the trapdoor bright light streams in.", "open_failed_description": "You try to open the trapdoor, but it's locked.", "close_description": "You close the trapdoor and it takes a few moments for your eyes to adjust to the darkness.", "exit": "$rid=433$"
     },